Last revised on: [May 26, 2017]

 REGARDLESS OF THE FORM OF THE ACTION), WILL AT ALL TIMES BE LIMITED TO A MAXIMUM OF FIFTY US DOLLARS (U.S.

 $50).
 THE EXISTENCE OF MORE THAN ONE CLAIM WILL NOT ENLARGE THIS LIMIT.YOU AGREE THAT OUR SUPPLIERS WILL HAVE

 NO LIABILITY OF ANY KIND ARISING FROM OR RELATING TO THIS AGREEMENT.

 SOME JURISDICTIONS DO NOT ALLOW THE LIMITATION OR EXCLUSION OF LIABILITY FOR INCIDENTAL OR CONSEQUENTIAL

 DAMAGES, SO THE ABOVE LIMITATION OR EXCLUSION MAY NOT APPLY TO YOU.

 - Subscription Fees.Paid Subscriptions can be purchased directly from Crowdfire by paying a

-monthly subscription fee.
-Subscriptions are billed in advance on a monthly basis and are non-refundable for
+monthly or yearly subscription fee.
+Subscriptions are billed in advance on a monthly or yearly basis and are non-refundable for

 the subscription period they are purchased for.
 You must provide us with a valid credit card or other